OpenRefine/openrefine.org/_posts/2020-02-20- 2020-survey-results.md

 ## Do you use a reconciliation service?

 In 2020, close to 65% of OpenRefine users connect to a reconciliation service!
 This is massive progress from 48% two years ago!
 26.52% of the respondents use more than one service versus 18.03% in 2018.
-While Wikidata(45%) and VIAF (22%) dominate the list, we see new services not listed in 2018:

-While Wikidata(45%) and VIAF (22%) dominate the list, we see new services not listed in 2018:
+While Wikidata (45%) and VIAF (22%) dominate the list, we see new services not listed in 2018:
 * GND (six respondents)
 * Getty Vocabularies (three respondents)
 * in-house reconciliation service (three respondents)